Want to become a commercial or a residential electrician? Didn’t even know you had the option? At Lamson in San Antonio, we’ll prepare you for both.

 If you are familiar with the list of tasks of a commercial electrician, then you may notice that one clear difference between that list and the one above are the types of working “phases.”
 Above is listed a “Rough-In Phase” and the “Finishing Phase.”
 The “Rough-In Phase” includes laying out the basic electrical lines without making the final connections, before the walls are up and the drywall installed (see the picture to the left).
 The “Finishing Phase” includes making the final connections and installing all switch boards and external electrical items (see the picture below).
 As you begin your training, these phases will become clearer.

 Yet, no matter which type of electrician you hope to become, there are common themes across the board.
-For example, problem solving, communication, working hands-on, gaining your certification through an Electrical Technician Training School, and beginning under an electrical contractor or through an apprenticeship program are all part of the preparation required in becoming a licensed electrician.
+For example, problem solving, communication, working hands-on, gaining your certification through an Electrical Technician Training School in San Antonio, and beginning under an electrical contractor or through an apprenticeship program are all part of the preparation required in becoming a licensed electrician.
 Then, you are on your way to making a difference.

 We believe the opportunity of starting your journey towards becoming an electrician could never be better.
 Choose to make a difference at NCE today.